How to Install WPS Office on Fedora 44

 sudo rpm -ivh --nodigest --nofiledigest "$RPM_FILE"

 The --nodigest and --nofiledigest flags skip the digest checks that break local installation through DNF5.
-On Fedora 43, libXScrnSaver was the only extra dependency needed before the WPS Office RPM would install cleanly.
-For other same-distro package-manager patterns beyond this article, DNF5 install examples on Fedora is the closest companion.
+Use them only for this downloaded WPS RPM fallback, not as a general Fedora package-install pattern.
+For other same-distro package-manager patterns, DNF5 install examples on Fedora is the closest companion.

 Relevant installation output includes: